-Method of Payment - Effective September 1, 2019, the Alamo Area Regional Law Enforcement Academy will no longer be accepting cash as a payment method for courses.
-This new procedure will speed up the registration process, and most importantly, not delay the classroom instruction.
+Method of Payment - The Alamo Area Regional Law Enforcement Academy does not accept cash as a payment method for courses.
 Students are currently able to pay by debit or credit card when registering online.
 The Academy does accept credit cards and debit cards.
 A credit/debit card fee (2%-3% of course cost) is added to credit card and debit payments.
-Training can also be paid by check, money order, or AACOG can invoice an officer’s agency.
-Payment or payment arrangements are generally made on the day of class.
+Training can also be paid by check or money order.
+All classes must be pre-paid.

 Dress Policy–The AACOG Law Enforcement Academy is a place of business.